jay9645/tp/docs/UserGuide.md

 <p><b>Step 3.</b></p>

-Copy the downloaded file to a folder (we will be referring to this folder as the **_home folder_**) where you want to store the ClientBook application and your client information.
+Copy the downloaded file to the folder (we will be referring to this folder as the **_home folder_**) where you want to store the ClientBook application and your client information.

 <p><b>Step 4.</b></p>